 - Continuation of treatments to reduce symptoms including shortness of breath, pain, fatigue, fluid retention and hypertension

-- A plan to reduce emergency room and hospital visits
+- A plan to reduce emergency room visits and hospital readmissions

 - Oxygen, medicines and medical equipment related to the life-limiting illness